-Happy slow cooking! – Emma
+Happy slow-cooking! – Emma

-Slow Cooker Barbacoa Beef
+Slow-Cooker Barbacoa Beef

-Makes enough meat to stuff 30 tacos
+Makesenough meat to stuff 30 tacos

-4 chipotle peppers (from a can), minced, plus all the adobo sauce it sits in
+canned chipotles in adobo sauce, minced, plus all the adobo sauce it sits in

-1 medium bunch cilantro, chopped
+- 1 bunch

 medium red onion, peeled and cut into large chunks

 head garlic, peeled and cloves smashed

-1 teaspoon ground cloves
+- 1 teaspoon

-1 tablespoon kosher salt
+- 1 tablespoon

 Juice of 4 limes

-1/2 cup
+- 1/2 cup

-5 to 7 pounds beef brisket
+- 5 to 7 pounds

 beef or chicken stock

 To keep the barbacoa warm for guests, you can return the shredded beef to your slow cooker and keep it warm on the WARM setting.
-Serve with fresh tortillas, onion, cilantro, and salsa.
+Serve with tortillas, onion, cilantro, and salsa.

-• Doubling this recipe: If your slow cooker is large enough to hold double the amount of meat, you can simply double the recipe.
+Doubling this recipe: If your slow cooker is large enough to hold double the amount of meat, you can simply double the recipe.
 Otherwise, plan ahead and make two batches back to back.
 Once the meat is shredded, it should be reduced enough in volume to be warmed in a single slow cooker.

-Using other cuts of meat: Other than brisket, any tough "roast" cut will work: shoulder or rump roast, top or bottom round.
+Using other cuts of meat: Other than brisket, any tough "roast" cut will work — shoulder or rump roast, top or bottom round.
 Similar cuts of pork, lamb, or goat also make fine substitutes.

 This recipe was updated October 19, 2013.